Charles-Savignac/Render_Engine_v1/README.md

 ### Getting the Project

-Clone or download the engine from the GitLab repository.
+Clone or download the engine from the Github repository.

 ---